 - Last Event Time: the value of the latest event’s timestamp column

-- Latest Event Ingest Time: the moment of lastest ingestion
+- Latest Event Ingest Time: the moment of latest ingestion

 - Segments: all segment which state maybe active/ immutable/ remote persisted.

 - Partitions: topic partition which assigned to current receiver

 - Consume Lag: total consume lag of all assigned partition